 2. Normally, an employer incurs a 7.65% expense on each dollar paid to an employee.
 However, a sole proprietor does not pay himself a salary so he can't deduct the 7.65% of SE tax on his Schedule C. The SE tax gets deducted directly on the form 1040 instead of Sch C. But for the sole proprietor the SE tax is a real expense, so that's why the formula shows a reduction of 7.65% to the SE income.

-Don't Make These Common Solo 401k Contribution Mistakes
+Don't Make These Common Self-Employed 401k Contribution Mistakes

 2) Calculating the profit sharing contribution based off gross income before operating expenses instead of operating profits.
 Otherwise, you will over contribute.